LarsHenrikNelson/ClampSuite/docs/source/modules/current_clamp.rst

 * **Ramp end (ms)**: Set the end of the voltage.
 It can be useful to set the end time a couple ms past the real ramp ending.
 * **Min spike threshold (mV)**: The minimum voltage a spike needs to be to be counted.
+* **Threshold method**: There are two methods to find the spike threshold.
+Max_curvature by dividing the first derivative by the the acquisition.
+The third derivative uses the third derivative.
 * **Min spikes**: The minimum number of spikes an acquisition needs for the spikes to be analyzed.
 * **IV curve start**: The index of the acquisition that you want to start measuring